Home | Send Feedback | Share on Bluesky |

 Classic syntax, expression

-Because the developers of the Java language wanted orthogonal support, they also added an expression version to the class switch.
+Because the developers of the Java language wanted orthogonal support, they also added an expression version to the classic switch.

 When you write code with this syntax, you have to use the restricted identifier yield to produce values.